Press ESC to close

 Anna’s Hummingbird: The West Coast Wonder

-• These Hummingbirds Size: They are small birds, about 3.9 to 4.3 inches long.
+• These Hummingbirds Size: They are small, about 3.9 to 4.3 inches long.

-• Color: Males sport vibrant, iridescent pink-red throats that shimmer in the sunlight.
+• Color: Males have bright pink-red throats that shine in the sun.

-• Habitat: Anna’s Hummingbirds can be found along the western coast of North America, from Alaska to Baja California, Mexico.
+• Habitat: They live along the western coast of North America, from Alaska to Mexico.

-• Nesting: They build cup-shaped nests in trees and shrubs, often incorporating soft materials like moss and feathers.
+• Nesting: They build nests in trees and shrubs with soft materials like moss.

-They are mainly found along the western coast of North America.
-Their main habitats include gardens, parks, and woodlands.
+They live along the western coast of North America.
+They like gardens, parks, and woodlands.

 Related: Hummingbirds With Long Tails